 Your results will depend on your skills and tools that are available to you at the time of highlighting.
 DIY hair highlighting is not for everyone.
-Always test products on a small area of your skin first to ensure you’re not allergic to it.
+Always test products on a small area of your skin first to ensure you’re not allergic to them.

 It’s always a good idea to seek the help of a professional in your area if you want the best chance of achieving the results you want.

-In this post, I connected with Sheylah Taina, a Licensed Cosmetologist from Newark, NJ and asked her to share with me her best tips for highlighting hair at home without a kit.
+In this post, I connected with Sheylah Taina, a Licensed Cosmetologist from Newark, NJ, and asked her to share with me her best tips for highlighting hair at home without a kit.

 This method uses a mixture of lightening powder and peroxide (20 vol developer).
 Make sure you understand the risks before proceeding with this method.

 A 20 vol developer is usually good for lighten natural hair two color levels.
 Most hair professionals recommend using color products for color changes no more than 2 color levels lighter (or darker) than your natural color.
 This ensures you achieve consistent color outcomes.

 Here’s How to Highlight Hair at Home Without a Kit:

 - aluminum foil (cut into small 8×10 pieces)

 - 20 vol developer (6% peroxide)

 - mixing bowl and brush